renpy/language-renpy/README.md

 ### Usage

 Open a `.rpy` file or create a new one and test the syntax highlighting of the Ren'Py.
-Also use the [example file](https://github.com/williamd1k0/language-renpy/blob/master/example.rpy) available on the package repository.
+You can also use the [example file](blob/master/example.rpy) available on the package repository.

 ## Snippets: